Archimedyz/portfolio-site/README.md

 # using yarn
 yarn build
 ```

+This will create a `dist/` directory with the built files for the site.
+It should include the `index.html`, any public assets such as favicons and manifests, and an `assets/` directory with all other assets and the main CSS and JS files.

 After building, if you want to do a quick smoke test, you can preview your build using `preview`: